 Should I get an open or closed mortgage in Manitoba?

 Whether you should select an open or closed mortgage in Manitoba depends on your specific life and financial circumstances.

 When looking at open vs closed mortgages, it’s important to note that open mortgages are priced higher because they offer flexibility to pay the mortgage off at any time without facing a penalty.
 If you do not need to pay the mortgage off quickly, it makes sense to select a closed mortgage and benefit from lower rates.

 Should I use a mortgage broker or lender in Manitoba?

-In Manitoba, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, as well as alternative and private funding specialists.
-In other words, the mortgage broker acts as an intermediary between the borrower and the lender.
+In Manitoba, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, and alternative and private funding specialists.
+In other words, the mortgage broker is an intermediary between the borrower and the lender.

 Should I try to find a mortgage with a rate hold in Manitoba?